owen94/ResidualPointFlow/README.md

         - removed the domains and codomains as they are not necessary for better performance
     - invertible residual block with conv1d or linear1d  -- done
         - initial_size = [n, c, l]
-    - reflow with stacked resflow
+    - reflow with stacked resflow - done

-- TO DO List
+## TO DO List
 1. experiments with vanilla residual point flow
+    - test and visualization mode
+    - evaluation with multiple distance metrics

-    2. implement the conditional residual point flow model: concatenate the latent representation learnt by the encoder to the second conv-layer in iResBlock
+2. implement the **conditional** residual point flow model: concatenate the latent representation learnt by the encoder to the second conv-layer in iResBlock
    - A typical iResBlock taks as input (n, c, l) -> 1x1 conv1d -> 3x3 conv1d **(concatenate latent features here)** -> 1x1 conv1d
    - **Question**: only concatenate in the first block or every block?

-    3. extensive experiments
+3. extensive experiments and writeup
-    4. writeup

 ## How to run the code

 ### Dataset

 The point clouds are uniformly sampled from meshes from ShapeNetCore dataset (version 2) and use the official split.
-Download through this [link](https://drive.google.com/drive/folders/1G0rf-6HSHoTll6aH7voh-dXj6hCRhSAQ?usp=sharing)  - credit to Yant et al, PointFlow.
+Download through this [link](https://drive.google.com/drive/folders/1G0rf-6HSHoTll6aH7voh-dXj6hCRhSAQ?usp=sharing)  - credit to Yang et al, PointFlow.

 ```markdown
 cd ResidualPointFlow/